fengtan/pre-commit-composer/README.md

 $ echo garbage >> composer.lock
 ```

-**4. Try to commit: the hook will run and fail because of the invalid `composer.lock`**
+**4. Commit changeset: the hook will run and fail because of the invalid `composer.lock` ; the commit will abort**

 ```
 $ git add -A
 $ git commit
-[INFO] Initializing environment for https://github.com/fengtan/composer. composer validate........................................................Failed
+[INFO] Initializing environment for https://github.com/fengtan/pre-commit-composer. composer validate........................................................Failed
 - hook id: composer-validate
 - exit code: 1